 Field-hunting tip

-Look in fumarolic deposits, hydrothermal veins country — that is the host setting where cannizzarite typically forms.
+Look in fumarolic deposits, hydrothermal veins country, the host setting where cannizzarite typically forms.
 If you start seeing galena, bismuthinite, sulfur in float, you are in the right ground.
 Field specimens usually show a platy or lamellar masses habit, so train your eye for that shape before scanning the outcrop.